hbctraining/Pseudobulk-for-scRNAseq/lessons/05_pseudobulk_DE_visualizations.md

 <img src="../img/pb_tn_cold7_umap.png" height="500">
 </p>

 This allows us to better understand our results when we look at any follow-up information on our UMAP.
-For example, we can begin to look at distribution of gene expression for each of the top 6 genes with a better understanding of where the cells for each condition lay:
+For example, we can begin to look at distribution of gene expression for each of the top 6 genes with a better understanding of where the cells for each condition lie:

 ```r
 FeaturePlot(seurat_vsm, genes, ncol=3)